horatiuzetau/spring-learning-app/README.md

-*Note: If you would like to take a lok and express your opinion about the code, I will be very happy and grateful.
+*Note: If you would like to take a look and express your opinion about the code, I will be very happy and grateful.
 Anything that can help me learn is well-received.
 Thank you!*
 ### Spring application with the purpouse of learning Hibernate and REST.

 This is a simple application like a MarketPlace.
 It will have Products within Categories.
 The products belong to specific Brands found in specific Cities.
 It will also have Users and a Cart.
 The possibility to buy items, manage them and show them.